 And tempting though it may be, the solution isn’t to take more than the recommended dosage.
 In fact, many common (and super simple) lifestyle habits can help reduce your headache pain without you ever reaching for a pill.

 Acupuncture involves applying fine, sharp needles to key areas on the body as a means of promoting energy flow.
-It is thought to stimulate the body’s natural pain-relieving compounds, and according to the National Institutes of Health, has been shown to reduce headache frequency and severity.
+It’s thought to stimulate the body’s natural pain-relieving compounds, and according to the

 Yes, breathing.
 You know, that thing you do all the time already!
 It may sound silly, but tension-related headaches can sometimes be relieved with regular breathing exercises that help focus your mind and ease your muscles.